While CBD oil is legal for medical use in Australia, there are still some questions about its use, such as ‘will CBD show up on a drug test’.

 There are a lot of unknowns when it comes to drug testing, impairment and what that means while working or driving.
-The current system, unfortunately, puts a lot of uneducated patients at risk for heavy fines, losing their license, job or having to defend themselves in court for their medical use of cannabis products.
+The current system, unfortunately, puts a lot of uneducated patients at risk of heavy fines, losing their license, job or having to defend themselves in court for their medical use of cannabis products.

 First, let’s look at THC, the cannabinoid that can cause impairment.

 In this study from Canada, people given THC showed signs of impairment, centering the car poorly in its lane and driving inappropriately slowly.
-However, after 24 and 48 hours of smoking different levels of cannabis, the THC group in the Canadian study showed no signs of impairment, though they still tested positive for THC.
+However, after 24 and 48 hours the THC group showed no signs of impairment, though they still tested positive for THC.

 What if a THC medication is taken at nighttime, and someone drives or works the next day?
 Will THC show up in a drug test?

-The Study showed false negative rates were 9 percent and 16 percent for the two devices used in but they also sometimes gave a positive result when saliva THC concentrations were very low or negligible (false positive rate of 5 percent and 10 percent).
+The Lambert Institute Study showed false negative rates were 9 percent and 16 percent for the two devices tested, but they also sometimes gave a positive result when saliva THC concentrations were very low or negligible (false positive rate of 5 percent and 10 percent).
 That said, if you’re using THC products, you may pass a saliva swab, but THC is definitely going to show up in your urine or blood and can potentially impact your insurance policy if an accident were to occur.

-What we know is that THC is lipophilic (fat-loving) which means it can store in your fat cells – sometimes up to a month later depending on frequency and levels of use, which could lead to the potential for a failed drug test weeks after your last dose.
+What we know is that THC is lipophilic (fat-loving) which means it can be stored in your fat cells – sometimes for up to a month, depending on frequency and levels of use, which could lead to the potential for a failed drug test weeks after your last dose.
 This puts a lot of patients in a tough spot – if THC medications are the best for your condition, do you forgo THC medications altogether (and use other pharmaceutical drugs) or give up driving?
 Alternatively, some patients can achieve the same results with CBD medications depending on their condition, but this is often in much larger amounts which can mean more expensive treatment.

-But what about CBD medications?
+But what about CBD in Australia?

-In roadside and workplace drug tests, police and employers aren’t looking for CBD, as CBD is non-intoxicating and is not known to effect cognitive abilities like motor skills or judgement.
+In roadside and workplace drug tests, police and employers aren’t looking for CBD, as CBD is non-intoxicating and is not known to affect cognitive abilities like motor skills or judgement.
 However, a number of medicines in Australia which are CBD dominant sometimes have THC present, sometimes up to 2 mg/mL which can cause impairment in some patients depending on dose.
 For example, full-spectrum CBD products can still contain trace or measurable amounts of THC.

-Over a period of time, THC can accumulate in the body even in trace amounts, and store in the fat cells.
+Over a period of time, THC can accumulate in the body even in trace amounts, and deposit in fat cells.
 The half-life for THC/CBD can be at least 4+ days, and it may take up to 5 days for 80-90% of the total dose to be excreted.
 This means that depending on the amount of THC in your CBD product and the amount of CBD you are taking, the residual THC amounts could put you into the danger zone.

 So, will I fail a drug test for CBD?
 Possibly.

-That said, most employers do urine tests to test for THC, and an employee would fail a drug test if their urine tests positive for any more than a trace amount of the THC metabolite (THC-COOH), usually at 40-50 billionths of a gram per milliliter of urine (40-50ng/ml).
+That said, most employers do urine tests to test for THC, and an employee would fail a drug test if their urine tests positive for any more than a trace amount of the THC metabolite, THC-COOH, usually at 40-50 billionths of a gram per milliliter of urine (40-50 ng/mL).
 On top of this, a lot of old technology is still being used (gas chromatography) which is known to show false positives.

 How long do trace amounts of THC take to leave my system?